…you’ll find a collection of my jumbled thoughts and memories. Like a little, digital pensieve.

 But I liked this boy.
 So damn much.
 I liked his tie-dye shirts, generic cologne, the late-night conversations we had about the future…

-I’m sharing it because I am one of approximately 321,500 women (in the US alone) who is sexually assaulted each year… and every one of us has a story.
+I’m sharing it because I am one of approximately 321,500 women (in the US alone) who is sexually assaulted each year, and every one of us has a story.
 Some took place in Hollywood hotel rooms, others in corner offices, and others still in childhood homes.
 But as I’ve said, each story matters.
-And maybe – just maybe – the louder we shout, the more difficult it will become to silence us… to normalize and excuse “boys being boys”… to make us feel victimized and guilty and alone.
+And maybe – just maybe – the louder we shout, the more difficult it will become to silence us; to normalise and excuse “boys being boys;” to make us feel victimised and guilty and alone.

 Because you’re not alone.
 I’m with you.
 Me too.